cybersecrob85/cybersecrob85/README.md

 * Volunteering At Bsides Orlando to be involved in the community.
 I worked the Soldering Village and as well as runner and helped with setup and teardown.
 * Completed “Vulnerability Management with Nessus” On linkedin Learning.
 * Completed "Intro to Splunk" From Splunk.
+* Volunteered for 18 hours at BSides Orlando, assisting with event setup, teaching in the soldering village, and helping provide meals for over 80 volunteers—contributing to a highly successful convention.

 ---